-Trading Ctrl+Z for the Art That Chose Me
+From Pixels to Paint—Trading Ctrl+Z for the Art That Chose Me

 My journey from graphic design to fine art hasn’t been a straight line, but it’s brought me to a place where the brush feels more like home than the keyboard ever did.

 While painting was my earliest creative language—taught and nurtured by my father, a professional fine artist—graphic design became my first professional voice.
 I spent years shaping visual stories through type, layout, and code.
 I loved the precision, the instant feedback, and the way a single keystroke could open new possibilities.
 Mistakes?
-Easily undone with a quick press of the delete key.
+Easily undone with a quick press of the undo or delete key.
 It was a world of layers, grids, and ideas that could be endlessly revised, resized, or reshaped.

-But over time, something shifted.
+But over time, it all shifted.

 The screen began to feel a little too perfect—too reversible.
 I started craving something more tactile, more vulnerable.
 That’s when I picked up my paintbrush again and never looked back.
+I realized I didn’t just want to create—I wanted to leave something behind.
+Oil painting gave me that chance: a way to capture fleeting moments and timeless truths in a medium that endures.
+I wanted my work to speak long after I’m gone, to leave a legacy shaped by brushstrokes and imagination.

 Echoes of Graphic Design in the Art Studio